Harmonic maps on amenable groups and a diffusive lower bound for random walks: Equivariant harmonic maps

-Thus if we use the notation $[x]$ to denote the unique $r \in R$ such that $x \in \Gamma r$, then $[X_i]$ and $[X_0]$ are identically distributed for every $i \geq 0$.
-(This is also a special case of \cite{LS99}, Theorem 3.1).
-It follows that,
+Thus if we use the notation $[x]$ to denote the unique $r \in R$ such that $x \in \Gamma r$, then $[X_i]$ and $[X_0]$ are identically distributed for every $i \geq0$.
+(This is also a special case of~\cite{LS99}, Theorem 3.1.)
+It follows that

-where in the second line we have used the fact that $\{\Psi(X_t)\}$ is a martingale, in the fourth line we have used equivariance of $\Psi$, and in the final line we have used \eqref{eq:qtgradient}. \end{proof}
+where in the second line we have used the fact that $\{\Psi(X_t)\}$ is a martingale, in the fourth line we have used equivariance of $\Psi$ and the fact that each $[X_i]$ has the same distribution, and in the final line we have used \eqref{eqqtgradient}. \end{pf}

-\subsection{Groups without property (T)}
+\subsection{Groups without property \textup{(T)}}

-We now state a version of Theorem \ref{thm:harmonic} that applies to the simple random walk on Cayley graphs of groups without property (T).
-(We refer to \cite{BHV08} for a thorough discussion of Kazhdan's property (T).)
-To this end, let $\Gamma$ be a finitely-generated group, with finite, symmetric generating set $S \subseteq \Gamma$.
+We now state a version of Theorem~\ref{thmharmonic} that applies to the simple random walk on Cayley graphs of groups without property~(T).
+(We refer to~\cite{BHV08} for a thorough discussion of Kazhdan's property (T).)
+To this end, let $\Gamma$ be a finitely-generated group, with finite, symmetric generating set $S \subseteq\Gamma$.
 Let $P$ be the transition kernel of the simple random walk on $\Gamma$ (with steps from $S$).

-\begin{theorem} Under the preceding assumptions, if $\Gamma$ does not have property (T), there exists a Hilbert space $\mathcal{H}$ and a unitary action $\pi$ of $\Gamma$ on $\mathcal{H}$ such that
+\begin{theorem} Under the preceding assumptions, if $\Gamma$ does not have property~\textup{(T)}, there exists a Hilbert space $\mathcal{H}$ and a unitary action $\pi$ of $\Gamma$ on $\mathcal{H}$ such that

-where $P_{\dag} : \mathcal H \to \mathcal H$ is defined by
+where $P_{\dag} \dvtx \mathcal H \to\mathcal H$ is defined by

 \end{theorem}